Anbangbang Billabong

-Anbangbang Billabong lies in the shadow of Nourlangie Rock within Kakadu National Park and is a good place to view a wide range of wildlife.
-Large numbers of water fowl and wading birds inhabit the billabong and many wallabies can be found grazing around the water's edge.
+Anbangbang Billabong lies in the shadow of Burrunggui (Nourlangie Rock) within Kakadu National Park and is a good place to view a wide range of wildlife.
+Large numbers of waterfowl and wading birds inhabit the billabong and many wallabies can be found grazing around the water's edge.
 There is a walking trail around the circumference of Anbangbang Billabong with many picnic areas.

 Geography

-The Anbangbang Billabong is overlooked by the Nawurlandja and Nourlangie plateaus.
-In the wet season, it is fed by runoff from these plateaus, as well as overflow from Nourlangie Creek, however during the dry season it is cut off.
+The Anbangbang Billabong is overlooked by the Nawurlandja and Burrunggui plateaux.
+In the wet season, it is fed by runoff from these, as well as by overflow from Nourlangie Creek; however during the dry season it is cut off.

 Fauna

 Like much of Kakadu, Anbangbang Billabong is home to a particularly large variety of bird life.
 The fluctuating water levels draw waterfowl such as magpie geese, pelicans, darters, spoonbills and brolga.
 Other fauna known to frequent the billabong include wallabies, file snakes, long-necked turtles, dingoes and goannas.

 Mangroves lining the billabong support populations of freshwater mussel.
 Adjacent woodlands play host to a different ecosystem again.
 The nearby Nawurlandja plateau supports local populations of short-eared rock-wallaby and chestnut-quilled rock pigeon, among other species.